Swedish title: Mänskliga rättigheter: Forskningsmetoder och forskningsetik

 Application code: LU-59550

-Eligibility: Students must have completed 15 credits within the Masters programme in Human Rights Studies (HAMRS) or a Bachelor?s degree within the field of humanities or social sciences with a bachelor thesis oriented towards human rights studies and English 6 or equivalent and completed second cycle courses corresponding 15 credits.
+a Bachelor?s degree within the field of humanities or social sciences with a bachelor thesis oriented towards human rights studies and completed second cycle courses of at least 15 ECTS credits.
+English 6/English course B.

 This course provides in-depth knowledge of qualitative and quantitative methods in the research field of human rights studies, with particular emphasis on qualitative methods in multidisciplinary research.